infinum/eightshift-frontend-libs/README.md

 ## Prerequisites

-It's recommended that you know how to work with core editor components and if you know some React.js, as this library is focused on working with new editor, and contains custom blocks.
+The knowledge of the core editor components and React.js is recommended since this library is focused on working with new editor, and contains custom blocks.
 If you want to create your own custom blocks, that knowledge will come in handy.

+The library can be used for pure webpack/js/scss functionality, but if the blocks are to be used, [Eightshift Libs](https://github.com/infinum/eightshift-libs/) must be used in tandem.

 ## The library contains